Authorities: Top Mexico Official Helped Smuggle Drugs to US

 Gen. Salvador Cienfuegos Zepeda, 72, acted on behalf of the H-2 cartel while defense secretary from 2012 to 2018 under former President Enrique Pena Nieto, authorities said.

-Intercepted communications between Cienfuegos and a senior cartel leader discussed the general’s historical assistance to another drug trafficking organization, as well as communications in which the defendant is identified by name, title and photograph as the Mexican government official assisting the H-2 cartel, authorities said.
+Intercepted communications between Cienfuegos and a senior cartel leader discussed the general’s historical assistance to another drug trafficking organization, as well as communications in which the defendant is identified by name, title and photograph as the Mexican government official assisting the H-2 Cartel.

-Mexico authorities don’t identify any drug cartel as H-2, which, according to U.S. officials, was led by Juan Francisco Patrón Sánchez.
-Instead, Mexican officials alleged Patrón Sánchez was a regional leader of the Beltrán Leyva drug cartel.
-He was killed in 2017 in a shootout with Mexican marines.

-U.S. authorities said in court documents that the cartel had numerous distribution cells in the U.S. when Cienfuegos led the Mexican military, including Los Angeles, Las Vegas, Ohio, Minnesota, North Carolina and New York.

-In Mexico, the cartel is accused of trafficking hundreds of firearms and committing “countless acts of horrific violence, including torture and murder, in order to protect against challenges from rival drug trafficking organizations, fight for territory and silence those who would cooperate with law enforcement.”

 Cienfuegos was indicted by a grand jury in the Eastern District of New York on Aug.
-14, 2019, on charges of conspiracy to participate in international distribution of heroin, cocaine, methamphetamine and marijuana.
-He could face a mandatory sentence of at least 10 years in prison if convicted.

-Federal prosecutors will ask that Cienfuegos be denied bail, saying he is a major flight risk.
-They say he last visited the United States in March 2019, and if he were captured in Mexico, extradition to the U.S. could take years.

-The former defense secretary was to be represented at the hearing by public defender Ashley Mahmoudian, who did not immediately respond to a request for comment.
-His personal attorney Rafael Heredia was traveling from Mexico to be there.
+14, 2019.

+Cienfuegos was scheduled to make an initial appearance later Friday in federal court in Los Angeles, Foreign Minister Marcelo Ebrard said.
+His lawyer was to traveling LA from Mexico.

+The defense secretary post positioned Cienfuegos as a critical figure in efforts by Mexico and its allies to combat drug trafficking.

-Cienfuegos was arrested Thursday upon arrival at Los Angeles International Airport.
+He was arrested Thursday upon arrival at Los Angeles International Airport.
 A senior Mexican official, who spoke on the condition of anonymity because he wasn’t authorized to give details of the case, said Cienfuegos was arrested with family members who were released and he was taken to the Metropolitan Detention Center.
-He was expected to appear in court via video from the detention facility.

-The arrest of Cienfuegos is a tough blow for Mexico, where the army and navy are some of the few remaining respected public institutions.
+The arrest of Cienfuego is a tough blow for Mexico, where the army and navy are some of the few remaining respected public institutions.

 Current President Andrés Manuel López Obrador has vowed to go after corruption and lawbreaking under past administrations, but he has relied more heavily on the army — and given it more tasks, ranging from building infrastructure projects to distributing medical supplies — than any other president in recent history.